canutera/beer-color-prediction/data/dropped/readme.md

+- dropped_rows:

-Dropped nulls from original dataset.
+    Dropped color nulls from original dataset.
-Target columns nulls were kept to be used as test dataset
+    ph and roast color null were interpolated

+- not_amst:

+    batches that were not amst product